 A student who has attained senior standing and is in good academic standing may seek the permission of his/her dean (or designee) to register for up to 21 credit hours in the semester of graduation or nine credit hours in a summer graduation term.
-All credit hours exceeding 16 credits will require a supplemental fee.
+A senior student in good academic standing may also seek permission to register for 21/9 credit hours in the semester/term preceding the semester/term of graduation provided the student is only completing the degree program internship graduation requirement in the graduation semester/term.
+All credit hours exceeding 16 credits will require a supplemental fee